MichaelVenturella/Check4Input/README.md

 <br>
 A Python script designed to scan a list of subdomains for user input elements such as forms, input fields, textareas, buttons, and keywords like "login" or "submit".
 It uses `curl` to fetch webpage content and checks both HTTP and HTTPS protocols, including following links that might lead to input pages.
+This can be useful for Red Teamers for quick identification of websites that may be targeted for later input attacks such as BruteForce, SQL Injection, etc. Or this could be a great tool for Defenders to understand what sites may be targeted in potential attacks!

 ## Features
 - Scans subdomains over HTTP and HTTPS.